software-patterns/workshop/why.md

 about how we might begin to integrate computers into the patterns of space and activity that shape our lives.

-**We must account for the effects of computers if our language is to be whole.**
+**We must account for the effects of computers if our pattern languages are to be whole.**

 Anecdotally, the language people use when talking about software hints that they conceive of it as an extension of physical space.
 People speak of being "on a webpage" or going "to a site"—though of course